 What is Fee Land Ownership?

 Sometime a landowner sells his or her land to the Land Trust for less than its fair market value.
-Besides making the purchase more affordable for the Land Trust, the landowner can claim the difference between the sale price and the fair market value as a charitable donation.
-A partial donation, what is also called a “bargain sale,” also may reduce capital gains taxes for the landowner.
+Besides making the purchase more affordable for the Land Trust, the landowner can claim the difference between the sale price and the fair market value as a charitable income tax donation.
+A partial donation, what is also called a “bargain sale,” also may reduce any capital gains tax for the landowner.
 As with other purchases, the Land Trust may decide to seek grant funding and private donations for the purchase of a partial donation.

 Landowners who want to give their land to the Land Trust for permanent protection but wish to continue living on the property may consider a life estate.
 With a life estate, landowners retain their right to live on the property while donating the property’s remainder interest to the Land Trust.
 With such a donation, landowners must uphold the property’s conservation values and continue to be responsible for its maintenance, taxes, and insurance.
 Upon their death or a specified date, the Land Trust assumes complete ownership.
 Landowners can qualify for a tax deduction based on the value of the remainder interest that is donated to the Land Trust.
-The value of remainder interest is determined by IRS actuarial tables.